Why Go Green: 9 Reasons to Re-Examine Your Lifestyle

 Read More: What Causes Climate Change?

 Peak oil has gathered a lot of attention in recent years.
 The term refers to a peak in oil extraction followed by a decline of production and a dramatic rise in cost.
 The idea that we can actually run out of (or at least, cease to be able to afford the increasingly difficult extraction of) oil is a disconcerting idea when almost every aspect of our Western lifestyle depends on it as a cheap commodity.

 Read More: Peak Oil Theory Explained

 While climate change and peak oil can be debated, the impact of environmental pollution on humans and habitat is undeniable.
 Every year more fresh water is polluted, natural landscape is lost, and animals are becoming endangered or extinct.
 A loss of biodiversity raises the risks of disease, blight, and famine and the rate at which humans pollute the Earth is much faster than the rate at which the Earth can be restored.

 Every week we read about a new study that explains how some environmental factor is affecting our health, or has found another danger in one of our household products or personal care items.
 Cancer has been linked to cleaning products, dementia to antiperspirants, a lack of nutrition to conventional farming, and asthma to air pollution.
 Why go green if not for your own health?

 Too many people think going green is expensive, but it shouldn't be.
 In fact, frugal living tends to be a natural by-product of a simply and sustainable living.
-Did you know that when you signup to receive the 7 Day Treehugger Kickstart, you'll also receive a free guide on sustainable strategies to save money.
+You use less, so you spend less.

 Read More: Why You Should "Think Global, Act Local"